Kylart/Anikki_/README.md

 * Embedded player (with [media_kit](https://github.com/alexmercerind/media_kit))
 * Search for any torrent on [nyaa.si](https://nyaa.si)
 * Search for any anime, staff or character information
-* Remote torrent client connection for [Transmission](https://transmissionbt.com) and [QBitTorrent](https://www.qbittorrent.org)
+* Remote torrent client connection for [Transmission](https://transmissionbt.com), [QBitTorrent](https://www.qbittorrent.org) or built-in Anikki Torrent client
-  * QBitTorrent is recommended for a smoother streaming experience.
+  * Anikki Torrent is recommended for a smoother streaming experience.
+* Anime scheudle for next week to come
+* Local watch history
 * More to come?

-## Building
+## Setup

 1. Install [Flutter](https://flutter.dev) for you platform
 2. Clone this repo